What are the requirements of a foster and adoptive parent?

 What types of kids are waiting to be placed in foster care?

-What types of people are foster parents?
+What types of people are foster and adoptive parents?

-- Attending an informational meeting.
+- Participate in an informational orientation

-- Participating in a home study with a staff member from DePelchin.
+- Participate in a home study

 What is a home study?

 A home study is a collaborative effort with the family to help determine if foster care or adoption will fit their family lifestyle.
 During the home study, the staff member will assess the home environment and complete a written summary on the strengths, skills, behavior, attitudes, stamina, ability to work as a member of a professional team and any other characteristics considered as assets to support the family’s ability to be a successful parent partner with DePelchin.
 For families interested specifically in foster care, the staff member will work with the family to help determine the level of needs and age group of the children for which they are best suited to foster.

 What types of support services does DePelchin offer?